Put our experienced, fully licensed, OEM-trained electrical team to the test. Available 24/7.

 Dress for the job you want, or something like that?
 A clean facility conveys good quality management and tells you that the materials and supplies are protected from contamination.
 So, take a tour of your potential motor repair shops to see their state of cleanliness for yourself.

 Motor repair shops should be able to show you proof of their system for maintaining quality.
-Proof will be in the form of documents that outline standards, testing procedures, forms for record-keeping, and calibration records (a calibration program assures the accuracy of all measuring and test equipment).
+The proof will be in the form of documents that outline standards, testing procedures, forms for record-keeping, and calibration records (a calibration program assures the accuracy of all measuring and test equipment).

 The Motor Repair Process